Learn About Hajdu-Cheney Syndrome

 Zurich, ZH, CH

 Thorsten Hornemann practices in Zurich, Switzerland.
-Hornemann and is rated as an Elite expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
+Mr. Hornemann is rated as an Elite expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
 His top areas of expertise are Hereditary Sensory Neuropathy Type 1 (HSN1), Hereditary Sensory and Autonomic Neuropathy Type 2, Hajdu-Cheney Syndrome, Anhidrosis, and Gastric Bypass.

 Learn about our expert tiers